ricardobeat/konf/README.md

     npm install konf

-It's purpose is to allow moving seamlessly from configuration files to `process.env` variables.
+Its purpose is to allow moving seamlessly from configuration files to `process.env` variables.
 When deploying to SaaS platforms like Heroku/Nodejitsu/etc non-versioned file uploads are not a possibility.
 Konf allows you to fallback to environment variables without any changes to your code.

 It's also self-documenting, so users installing your application have clear instructions to follow: